New Employee Orientation Information

 - Employee Checklist - Items that must be completed prior to and after your first day and items to bring to orientation

-- Orientation - Date, time and location
+- Orientation - Date, time, location, and directions

 - New Hire Forms (Onboarding Manager) - Employment and Benefit forms instructions

 - Benefits - Federal benefit program information; additional benefit information will be provided at orientation